Apple's High-End Over-Ear Headphones

 The AirPods Studio will feature an all-new design, and while we don't know a lot about it, we do know some details shared by Bloomberg.

 Apple is said to be working on two versions of the high-end over-ear headphones, including a premium version with leather-like fabrics and a fitness-focused model that uses lighter, breathable materials with small perforations for better airflow.
+These two versions could have different price points based on the materials used.

 Prototypes of the headphones have been described as having a retro-like look with over-ear cups that swivel along with a headband connected with thin metal arms.